-Vicki Dummer, executive vice president, Times Square Studios, Current Series & Specials for the ABC Entertainment Group, appeared at the Kansas City American Marketing Association Annual Seminar.
+I love when the numbers behind innovation being a numbers game show themselves in surprising situations.
+Vicki Dummer, former executive vice president, Times Square Studios, Current Series & Specials for the ABC Entertainment Group, shared corroborating statistics at a Kansas City American Marketing Association Annual Seminar

 She provided an intriguing look into where television program ideas develop, how television program decisions are made, and ways the network markets a television program it has green lighted for a new television season.

 While the overview Vicki Dummer shared on the integrated marketing plan for the new ABC series “Nashville” was nothing sort of breathtaking (my goodness, talk about an integrated marketing communications plan), the best information nugget for me was on an earlier slide in her presentation pertaining to brainstorming ideas.